"sappanwood" meaning in English

 "glosses": [

 "The wood of Biancaea sappan (syn.
-Caesalpinia sappan), a flowering timber tree also yielding meducine and red dye, in the legume family Fabaceae."
+Caesalpinia sappan), a flowering timber tree that also yield medicine and red dye, of the legume family Fabaceae."

 ],